My recent & Ongoing Projects

 This is how I see myself prototyping (source: adobe stock)

-Developing a rugged Power Generation System
+Developing a Power Generation System

 Interferometric detection of cell activity on periodic nano structures